The Jacket (Seinfeld)

-The episode was written by Larry David and Jerry Seinfeld and was directed by Tom Cherones.
+The episode was written by Larry David and Jerry Seinfeld, and was directed by Tom Cherones.
 Most of the episode's storyline was based on one of David's personal experiences.
 Elaine's father, a published author, was inspired by Richard Yates, author of Revolutionary Road, whom Larry David had met while dating his daughter.
-Lawrence Tierney's performance as Alton Benes was praised by the cast and crew.
-However, they were taken aback by his eccentric behavior.
+Lawrence Tierney's performance as Alton Benes was praised by the cast and crew; however, they were taken aback by his disturbing behavior.
 The majority of the episode was filmed on December 4, 1990.
-"The Jacket" premiered on American television on February 6, 1991, on NBC, it gained a Nielsen rating of 10.4/16 and was praised by critics.
+"The Jacket" gained a Nielsen rating of 10.4/16 and was praised by critics.